armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

 * A Kubernetes cluster running on Amazon Web Services (AWS).
 EKS is a good way to get a Kubernetes cluster up on AWS - see the AWS documentation for this.
 * An Amazon S3 (Simple Storage Service) bucket.
 You can use an existing one or create a new one.
-* An NGINX Ingress controller in your EKS cluster.
+* An NGINX Ingress controller in your AWS cluster.

 This document currently does not fully cover the following (see [Next Steps](#next-steps) for some links to achieve these)